 Kryalla Orchid's E'ara Series.
 The main trilogy is over 600,000 words, plus about 80,000 in connected one shots.

-The Digimon Fan Fic Silent Sorrow is over 600 pages in length, longer than order of the phoenix.
-What's truly amazing, is that it has absolutely NOFiller or Padding whatsoever.
+The Digimon fan fic Silent Sorrow is over 600 pages in length, longer than Harry Potter and the Order of Phoenix.
+What's truly amazing is that it has absolutely NOFiller or Padding whatsoever.

 Homestuck fic Herding Cats, as of this writing, is over 405,000 words spanning 28 chapters and it is still in progress, with five chapters remaining.

-While the first Volume of TSA The Amazing Spiderman is only 50,000 words long Volume 2 is over 800,000 words long and 70 chapters in and not yet finnished.
-The story will continue of with Volumes 3&4 so the story will likely reach two million words.
-This is justifable as it is a complete retelling of Spider-man which as 50 years of story history to draw from.
+While the first Volume of TSA The Amazing Spiderman is only 50,000 words long, Volume 2 is over 800,000 words long and 70 chapters in and not yet finished.
+The story will continue with Volumes 3 and 4, so it will likely reach two million words.
+This is justifable as it is a complete retelling of Spider-Man, which is 50 years of storylines to draw from.

-Also worthy too note is the author updates normally once a week with most chapters going over 10,000 words.
+Also worth noting is that the author typically updates once a week, with most chapters going over 10,000 words.